 At the victim's request, and to the extent of the victim's cooperation and consent, College offices will work cooperatively to assist the victim in obtaining accommodations.
-If reasonably available, a victim may be offered changes to academic, living, working, protective measures, or transportation situations regardless of whether the victim chooses to report the crime to campus police or local law enforcement.
-Examples of options for a potential change to the academic situation may be to transfer to a different section of a class, withdraw and take a class at another time if there is no option for moving to a different section, etc. Potential changes to living situations may include moving to a different room or residence hall.
-Possible changes to work situations may include changing working hours.
-Possible changes in transportation may include having the student or employee park in a different location, assisting the student or employee with a safety escort, etc.
+If reasonably available, a victim may be offered changes to academic, living, working, protective

+Interim measures are also designed to measures, or transportation situations regardless of whether the victim chooses to eliminate the sexual/gender-based report the crime to campus police or local misconduct and interpersonal violence, law enforcement.
+Examples of options for a prevent its recurrence, and remedy its potential change to the academic situation effects.
+These measures may include, but are may be to transfer to a different section of a not limited to, reasonable no-contact class, withdraw and take a class at another orders, changes in housing assignment for time if there is no option for moving to a the respondent and/or complainant, academic accommodations, changes in different section, etc. Potential changes to living situations may include moving to a supervisor or work location, modifications of different room or residence hall.
+Possible access to campus housing or grounds, changes to work situations may include modifications of access to non-academic changing working hours.
+Possible changes in events, changes in parking locations, transportation may include having the increased security, and/or emotional and student or employee park in a different other support. location, assisting the student or employee In certain circumstances, emergency with a safety escort, etc.